Kong/kong-pongo/README.md

 Environment variables:
   KONG_VERSION  the specific Kong version to use when building the test image
+                (note that the patch-version can be 'x' to use latest)

   KONG_IMAGE    the base Kong Docker image to use when building the test image